mattyowl/sourcery/examples/E-D56/README.md

 Including the `userListFile` parameter enables access control for Sourcery, which is required to allow user-editable fields and classifications.
-The plain-text file pointed to by `userListFile`, in this case [E-D56Users.txt](E-D56Users.txt),  specifies the usernames, access rights, and password hashes for users of the database.
+The YML file pointed to by `userListFile`, in this case [E-D56Users.yml](E-D56Users.yml),  specifies the usernames, access rights, and password hashes for users of the database.
 In this example, we simply have two users: